theobald-software/kb.theobald-software.github.io/content/_xtract-universal/xu-ssrs-parameterizing-in-vs.md

 weight: 165
 ---

-This article contains information on how to parameterize extractions in Visual Studio in context of Xtract Universal's [SSRS destination](https://help.theobald-software.com/en/xtract-universal/destinations/server-report-services).
+This article contains information on how to parameterize extractions in Visual Studio in context of Xtract Universal's [Power BI Report Server destination](https://help.theobald-software.com/en/xtract-universal/destinations/server-report-services).

 ### About